drkstardragon/NMM/Not Medieval Mod Readme 2022September10.txt

 Shema
 Redzero83
-PapyKero (Medieval house Kamelot Domo 02 from Nexus but will also be joining CP49 - Direct permission) Magoli (An update of Stone Henge to A20 in collaboration with arramus)
+PapyKero (Medieval house Kamelot Domo 02 and Med from Nexus but will also be joining CP49 - Direct permission) Magoli (An update of Stone Henge to A20 in collaboration with arramus)

 =======================